-- 1. All vehicles shall be operated safely.
+- 1. All vehicles must be operated safely.
 Use extreme caution at pedestrian aisles as pedestrians have the right of way.
 Reduce speed in areas where the ground is wet and slippery.
-Be prepared to stop at any time. - 2.
-Never operate a vehicle that is unsafe - 3.
-All operators of and passengers on mobile equipment shall wear appropriate PPE - 4.
-Forklift drivers or utility cart drivers shall be trained and possess current certification - 5.
-Seat belts shall be worn at all times when operating any powered industrial or commercial vehicles - 6.
-Should shall not carry passengers over the limit of seats provided in utility carts, commercial vehicles, or aerial equipment.
-No personnel shall hitch a ride on any powered industrial trucks, such as forklifts, nor on the bed of pick-up trucks - 7.
-Vehicle operators and passengers shall keep arms and legs within the running lines of the vehicle - 8.
-Vehicles and mobile equipment brought inside the campus shall check-in every day with Campus Safety.
-These vehicles shall be maintained in a safe operating condition as required - 9.
-All vehicles shall meet the California Transportation Code
+Be prepared to stop at anytime. - 2.
+Never operate a vehicle that is unsafe.

+- 3. All operators of and passengers on mobile equipment must wear safety glasses or other appropriate eye protection. - 4.
+Drivers of forklifts or utility carts must be trained and possess a current certification. - 5.
+Seat belts or harnesses shall be worn at all times when operating a forklift or any vehicle with a safety cage. - 6.
+Vehicles should not carry passengers in excess of seats provided.
+Personnel should drive or ride only when properly seated. - 7.
+Vehicle operators and passengers must keep their arms and legs within the running lines of the vehicle. - 8.
+Vehicles and mobile equipment brought inside the campus must check-in everyday with Campus Safety.
+These vehicles must be maintained in a safe operating condition as required by Cal OSHA. - 9.
+Transporting personnel in the bed of a pick-up truck shall not be permitted while on District property. - 10.
+All vehicles shall meet the California Transportation Code.